New and improved features in SharePoint Server 2019

 Suite Navigation and App Launcher improvements

 We've refreshed Suite Navigation and App Launcher in SharePoint Server 2019.
-The user interface now is closely aligned with what is seen in Office 365 so that SharePoint hybrid customers will have a seamless experience as they move between SharePoint Server 2019 and SharePoint Online.
+The user interface now is closely aligned with what is seen in Microsoft 365 so that SharePoint hybrid customers will have a seamless experience as they move between SharePoint Server 2019 and SharePoint Online.

 Telemetry privacy experience

 SharePoint Server 2019 now has an updated telemetry management experience.
 When you first set up a farm or browse to the SharePoint privacy settings page in Central Administration, you can now provide an email address for the telemetry contact of your organization.
-This is in anticipation of future telemetry reporting capabilities that will allow customers to associate SharePoint Server and OneDrive Sync Client telemetry with their hybrid tenancy.
+This is in anticipation of future telemetry reporting capabilities that will allow customers to associate SharePoint Server and OneDrive sync app telemetry with their hybrid tenancy.

 The email address provided is not sent outside of the SharePoint farm, not even to Microsoft.
 It is used in combination with other farm data to generate a unique hash value to represent your farm when uploading telemetry data to Microsoft.
 When customers want to associate telemetry with their hybrid tenancy, this email address will be part of the process to prove ownership of the telemetry data.

 Customers can opt in and opt out of the telemetry experience at any time.

 Visio Services is introducing several accessibility improvements for high contrast displays, keyboard navigation, and Narrator.
 Users can access different panes with the following shortcuts:

 Move focus to Comment pane = Alt + R